d-asensio/cabify-shopping-cart/README.md

 The high-level module in our example is the `Counter` and the low-level is the `Stepper`, the first's logic does not depend on the latter, they communicate through an event-based interface.

 To conclude, I would like to remark on an implementation detail of the `Stepper` component.
-It uses a custom hook `useControlledInputNumber` to sanitize the input of the user by enforcing numerical values while allowing to edit the input.
+It uses a custom hook `useControlledInputNumber` to sanitize the input of the user by enforcing numerical values while allowing to edit the value.
 I thought it could be useful for other people so I extracted it from this codebase and open-sourced it.
 You can find more details about it [here](https://github.com/d-asensio/use-controlled-input-number).

 #### Updating the state

-The state of the application is managed with [Redux](https://github.com/reduxjs/redux), as aforementioned in the [technologies of choice](#technologies-of-choice) section it is used in tandem with [redux-toolkit](https://github.com/reduxjs/redux-toolkit) that is intended to be the standard way to write Redux logic.
+The state of the application is managed with [Redux](https://github.com/reduxjs/redux), as aforementioned in the [technologies of choice section](#technologies-of-choice) it is used in tandem with [redux-toolkit](https://github.com/reduxjs/redux-toolkit) that is intended to be the standard way to write Redux logic.

 But this is superficial, the interesting part to explain here is how the state is modeled to describe the information that our application needs to operate: